BIS has a host of past students who we maintain a relationship with either as guest speakers or through testimonials and interviews.

 Going into high school I was ready to fight for my rights and the rights of others (which I did often); this respect for myself and those around me came directly from BIS.
 I learned how to critically look at the world and use all my faculties to get to the bottom of problems and connect with people.
 It made me the person I am today, and to be honest, I love that person.

 After BIS I attended Indooroopilly State High School.
 At high school I maintained high grades, winning many achievement awards including the Stuart-Fox Public Speaking Award, Academic Scholarship from Bond University and the RSL as well as one of my proudest achievements: being accepted into the International Baccalaureate Program which focused on a high level of academic study at a university level in most subjects.

 I participated in extra curricular activities all the way through high school.
 In senior I co-captained the debating team and represented my school and then my district in the Lions Youth of the Year contest.
 My team and I came runner up in the state finals for a performance and problem solving competition called Tournament of the Minds.

 At university I studied Graphic Design for 2 years achieving the Dean’s list both years for outstanding GPA.
-I then changed degrees recently graduated with a bachelor of Psychology.
+I then changed degrees and recently graduated with a Bachelor of Psychology.
 In 2016 I was accepted into a Doctor of Medicine (MD) which I am currently studying.
 I have no doubt without my start at BIS I would not be fulfilling my dream of being a doctor.